ds-praveenkumar/udacity/README.md

 This is a repository for my nano degree project

 ## Project 1 - Data Science Blog Post
-In this project i will Explore the dataset [Stack Overflow Data - 2017 Survey](https://www.kaggle.com/stackoverflow/so-survey-2017) and will try to derive the insights from data.
+In this project I will Explore the dataset [Stack Overflow Data - 2017 Survey](https://www.kaggle.com/stackoverflow/so-survey-2017) and will try to derive the insights from data.